Benefits of Compound Growth

 you have to invest it.
 That’s because of the power of compound growth.

-Compounding occurs when your earnings are reinvested back into your original investment to continue earning.
-Compounding can create a snowball effect, as the original investments plus the income earned from those investments grow together over time.
+Compound interest makes your money grow faster because interest is calculated on the accumulated interest over time as well as on your original principal.
+Compounding can create a snowball effect, as the original investments plus the income earned from those investments grow together.

-If you put away $50 a month for 10 years and never invested it or earned any interest on it, you'd have $6,000 after 10 years.
-But if you invested that same $50 a month for 10 years and you earned 8 percent each year on your investment, you would end up with about $9,150.
-In other words, you'd have 50 percent more.
+If you saved $50 a month for 10 years and never invested it or earned any interest on it, you'd have $6,000 after 10 years.
+But if you invested $50 a month for 10 years and earned 8% each year on your investment, you would end up with about $9,150.
+In other words, you'd have 50% more money.

 The chart below shows another example of the power of compounding.

-As you can see, Investor 1, who only invested for 10 years (but who started at age 18), earned more at retirement than Investor 2, who invested for 25 years.
-Of course, Investor 3, who contributed consistently for the longest period of time, surpassed the others.
+As you can see, Investor 1, who started at age 18 but only invested for 10 years, accumulated more at retirement than Investor 2, who invested for 25 years.
+However, Investor 3, who invested from age 18 to age 67, accumulated significantly more than either of them.

 The information on this website is for educational purposes only.
 It is not intended to be a substitute for specific individualized tax, legal or investment planning advice.
 Where specific advice is necessary or appropriate, consult with a qualified tax advisor, CPA, financial planner or investment manager.